 The first thing people look at when they have a conversation with you is your eyes because they are windows into your soul.
 But, as we all know, age takes a toll on them after a while.
-You have to be especially diligent to take care of your eyes over 50 to avoid problems that can affect everything from driving safely to your balance.
-Updated 1/2021
+But good eye care is important when you’re older and you have to be especially diligent about it to avoid problems that can affect everything from driving safely to your balance.

 I’ve spent a lot of time at the optometrist.
 It’s hard to believe that I’ve worn contacts for over 50 years?
 I started wearing them when I was 14 and have gone through every iteration of them from hard contacts to the most high-tech soft ones.

-One eye disease we all need to look out for is age-related macular degeneration because it can eventually cause total blindness.
-You should also check for cataracts and glaucoma, which are common as we age.
+One eye disease we all need to look out for as we get older is age-related macular degeneration because it can eventually cause total blindness.
+You should also get checked for cataracts and glaucoma, which are common as we age.

 Because taking care of your eyes over 50 is so important, I wanted to offer 7 tips to keep them bright and sharp as you age.